Moving on after a narcissist, a little bit about red flags.

-look to see if they are paying you flattery or genuine compliments, which I go into detail about in this.
+Look to see if they are paying you flattery or genuine compliments.
 Slow down, don’t be around them all the time.
-Don’t be afraid they may leave, if they do you’ve had a lucky escape as they were probably a narcissist.
+Don’t be afraid they may leave, if they do you’ve had a lucky escape as they were not for you anyway.
 Someone who genuinely cares likes and respects you, that knows who they are will be happy to take it slow.
 Take time to really get to know each other.
 People show their true colours over time to allow them time.
 Resisting the urge to see what you want to see.
 Observe their communication skills with you and those around them.
-Make sure all their ex’s are not crazy.
-Yes, we can all have one or two crazy ex’s, but all of them?
+Make sure all their exes are not crazy.
+Yes, we can all have one or two crazy exes, but all of them?
 How do they treat friends and family?
 Are they constantly bombarding you with attention?

 Are they offering you excessive flattery?
 Are they expecting it back?

 A compliment is saying something nice out of respect and admiration, not expecting anything in return.

 Complimenting is a genuine expression of admiration it’s given freely, spontaneously, is very natural.

 The dictionary describes flattery as excessive and insincere praise.
 Having an ulterior motive.